The War Within: A Look at the Immune System

 Rests temperature in hypothalamus.

-III.
-The Third Line of Defense - Cells of the Immune System
+defense - Cells of the Immune System

 A. Immunology is the study of disease resistance.